datajerk/ctf-write-ups/umdctf2022/trace_story/README.md

 The above shellcode is the same as the C code POC with the following three exceptions:

 1. The `sleep(<=1)` block does not really sleep for one second.
 On average it'll sleep for `0.5` seconds.
 With a bit more code I could get this to one second, but it was good enough (and is necessary).
-2. The `.if {online} == 0` block will patch out the even PID check if testing locally.
+2. The `.if {0 if args.REMOTE else 1}` block will patch out the even PID check if testing locally.
 This code does not work remotely (actually I think it is safe to run, but you do not get the desired results).
 3. The `jmp $`, it just an endless loop, this prevents the parent process from crashing; we need time for the flag to be emitted.

 The `assert` is there to make sure the payload does not exceed `0x1ff` bytes.
 There's some shitfuckery in `read_input` that overwrites the `0x1ff`th byte.
 It can be mitigated if you did have longer code, but there was no need.